gerlion/secure-e-voting-with-coq/README.md

 Running make wikstromMatrix.vo will prompt Coq to check the proofs Running make ExtractionMixnet.vo will prompt Coq to extract the libraries (Note, again, that extraction checks the proof of primality for the numbers used in the implementation and is therefore time consuming (1hr).
 The reader may wish to simply look at the already extracted code)
+## ElectionGuard
+Running make makeElectionGuard will prompt Coq to check the proofs
+## PPATC
+Running make PPATC.vo will prompt Coq to check the proofs
 ## Runtime optimisations
 We suggest the following modification from what is directly extracted from Coq.